Chicken Enchiladas With Homemade Red Enchilada Sauce

 A fun fact or historical angle:

-Enchiladas date back to the Mayans, who would roll tortillas around small fish.
-The Spanish later introduced ingredients like cheese and spices, transforming the dish into what we know today.
+Enchiladas date back to Mayan times, where people would roll tortillas around small fish.
+The Spanish later introduced new ingredients like cheese and different meats, evolving the dish into what we know today.

 Flavor or sensory focus: